Burlington Skating Centre Policies

 - Guest skaters are permitted to skate the Freeskate portion of a regularly scheduled session.

 - A current Skate Canada membership is required for all skaters.

 - The guest skating fee is set by the Board of Directors.

-- The fee must be paid to the BSC office manager or Technical Director prior to skating.
+- The fee must be paid online on the BSC website or to the BSC office manager or Director of Skating and Development prior to skating.
 It is the responsibility of the Board of Directors to collect any delinquent fees.